rcwelsh/spm12Batch/README.md

 * You can then remove spikes in you data using the AFNI 3dDespike command by invoking **_despikeAFNI_**.
 * Slice-time correction is then executed for non-SMS data (**_sliceTime12_**) or for SMS/Multi-band data (**_sliceTimeMB_**).
 Both commands use SPM.
 * Motion correction is done with SPM using **_realignfMRI12_**.
-* To get the data into normalized space, the high-resolution image (such as a MPRAGE, SPGR, etc) is co-registered to the resulting motion corrected data with **_coregOverlay_**.
+* To get the data into normalized space, the high-resolution image (such as a MPRAGE, SPGR, etc) is co-registered (using SPM) to the resulting motion corrected data with **_coregOverlay_**.
 * Normalization is invovoked with **_antsHiRes_** and uses the ANts suite of commands.
 You can also opt to use SPM for normalization using **_newSeg_**.
 * BOLD data is the taking to normalized space with **_antsfMRI_**.
 If you use **_newSeg_**, then instead of **_antsfMRI_** you would invoke **_warpSeg_** to take BOLD to MNI.
 * Resulting BOLD data can be smoothed using SPM by invoking **_smoothfMRI_**.